Thinkersbluff/CR6Community-Marlin_TB/README.md

 ## Downloads

 Please find official releases in the [Releases section](https://github.com/CR6Community/Marlin/releases).
-Take the release which belongs to the particular touch screen firmware you are going to flash.

-Please read the release notes *very carefully* - the online version on the repo contains all the instructions you need, the instructions bundled with the firmware are now out of date.
+Please read the release notes *very carefully* - the online version on the repo contains all the instructions you need.
+CAUTION: the instructions bundled with the firmware are now out of date.

 Ensure you take the right assets: the `firmware[suffix].bin`.
 You should not download the `Source code` archive if you are downloading with the purpose of directly flashing your printer.

-*Support for the [BTT SKR board](https://damsteen.nl/blog/2020/11/25/how-to-btt-skr-cr6-installation) is available.*
+* Support for the [BTT SKR board](https://damsteen.nl/blog/2020/11/25/how-to-btt-skr-cr6-installation) is available.*

 * The v4.5.3 firmware configuration also supports the Creality v1.1.03 (ERA) board.*